gvwilson/thirdbit/src/shapers-and-bots.md

 There are a few special cases:

 1. If the Director decides that an attack is a complete surprise, the defender doesn't get a defense roll.

 2. If the target hasn't had their turn yet, their defense uses up an action for that round (i.e., if they defend themselves against an attack, they can only use one other action when their turn comes around).

 3. If the target has already used all of their actions for the round, they cannot defend themselves in that round.
 Going first is therefore not as much of an advantage as you might think, since smart players will save one action to use in defense.

 Flukes and fumbles count when attacking and defending: a fluke attack always succeeds, while a fumble always misses.
 (If someone gets a fluke when attacking and their opponent gets a fluke when defending, the defense has succeeded.)

 ## Injury

 Every time a character is injured, their character must win a challenge roll with their Strength *before* the injury as a bonus and the amount of the damage as a penalty.
 If they fail the roll, they have been knocked out.
 Regardless of the roll's outcome, they lose that many points of Strength because of the injury.
-A character dies when their Strength goes negative (so someone with a Strength of -3 or less won't survive a single hit).
+If someone's strength is negative, they must make a roll each time they're hit with their current Strength as penalty; if they miss it, well, adventurers aren't famous for their long lives…

 *Alouenne is a kangaroo with a Strength of +3.
 As the tunnel collapses around her, she is hit by a falling rock that does 1 point of damage.
 She needs to win a roll with a +2 bonus to stay conscious: +3 for her Strength before the injury and -1 for the damage.
 She rolls 9 on 3D, giving her a score of 11.
 She has won her roll, but the rock has injured her shoulder, and she is now down to a Strength of +2.*